aryansrivastava3004/dsa-100-day-challenge/Day-98/README.md

-🚀 Day 98/100 — 100 Days Coding Challenge | 7 September 2026

-98 days.
-196 problems.
-2 days left. 🔥

-Today's focus was on Binary Trees and BSTs, with two problems that required thinking carefully about traversal order and subtree values.

-Solved:
+# Day 98 — Binary Trees & BST

+## Problems

+1. Convert BST to Greater Tree
+2. Distribute Coins in Binary Tree

+## Topic

+Binary Trees, Binary Search Trees, DFS, Postorder Traversal

+## Approach

-📌 Convert BST to Greater Tree — LeetCode 538
+### Convert BST to Greater Tree
+Used reverse inorder traversal (Right → Root → Left).
+Since a BST gives values in descending order with reverse inorder, a running sum can be used to update each node.

-📌 Distribute Coins in Binary Tree — LeetCode 979
+### Distribute Coins in Binary Tree
+Used postorder DFS to calculate the balance of each subtree.
+The balance represents extra coins or the number of coins needed.
+The absolute balance contributes to the number of moves.

-What I learned:
+## What I Learned

-🔹 Reverse inorder traversal can process BST nodes from largest to smallest.
+- Reverse inorder traversal is useful for processing BST nodes from largest to smallest.
-🔹 A running sum can efficiently convert a BST into a Greater Tree.
+- A running sum can efficiently transform a BST.
-🔹 In tree problems, subtree balance can help calculate the required operations.
-🔹 Postorder traversal is useful when a node depends on information from its children.
+- Postorder traversal helps when a node depends on information from its children.

-Today's biggest takeaway was that choosing the right traversal order can make a complex tree problem much simpler.

-98 days completed.
-2 to go. 🚀

-#DrGViswanathan #100DaysOfCode #Day98 #Python #DSA #LeetCode #BinaryTrees #BST #Algorithms #Programming #LearningInPublic #ComputerScience #DrGViswanathanchallenge
+- Subtree balance can be used to calculate tree operations.

+## Difficulty Faced

+Understanding how traversal order affects the solution and how subtree balance represents coin movement.

+## Complexity

+### Convert BST to Greater Tree
+- Time: O(n)
+- Space: O(h)

+### Distribute Coins in Binary Tree
+- Time: O(n)
+- Space: O(h)

+## Overall Learning

+Day 98 strengthened my understanding of DFS, tree traversal orders, BST properties, and subtree-based problem solving.

+## Status

+✅ Completed